Ewooral/Java/learn-spring-framework/springNotes.md

 - Which one to use?
 Most enterprise apps use Application Context Recommended for web apps, web services - REST API and microservices

+# Java Bean vs POJO vs Spring Bean

+1. Java Bean: Classes adhering to 3 constraints
+    - Have public default constructors with no arguments
+    - Allow access to their properties using getters and setters methods
+    - Implement java.io.Serializable

+2. POJO: Plain Old Java Object
+    - has no constraints
+    - Any java object is a POJO

+3. Spring Bean: Any java object managed by a spring
+    - uses IOC container(Bean Factory or Application context) to manage these objects